 One particularly horrid example is that involving Burg Reichenstein Castle.
 While rebuilding the already 400-year-old castle in the mid-16th century, nobleman Christoph von Haim was assassinated by a farmer who claimed that von Haim had immured his son in the castle’s foundation.
 Today, the castle functions as a hotel and popular spot for weddings.

 Immurement was also reported to have been used in the construction of churches, such as one in Vilmnitz, a district of the German town Putbus.
 During the construction of these churches, shortly after the introduction of Christianity to the area, the project was plagued with problems.
 Rather than seek out the cause of such problems, blame was given to the devil and the immurement of a child in the churches was taken as the viable solution.

 Sadly, physical evidence indeed attests to this practice in various places throughout Europe.
 Accounts in the 1800s of the demolishing of a bridge in Bremen, Germany reported the skeleton of a child in the structure’s foundation.
 And an adult skeleton was found within the walls of a church in Holsworthy, England in 1885.

 Whether used as a form of capital punishment or human sacrifice, immurement can only be summed up as an example of unspeakable cruelty that numerous cultures are guilty of having practiced for far too long.

-Next, read up on the ten worst execution methods in human history.
+Next after learning about the history of immurement, read up on the ten worst execution methods in human history.
 Then, discover the ancient Chinese art of lingchi, perhaps the most terrifying punishment ever devised.